-7.1 Finite Horizon Inventory Models with Constant Demand for Push Systems

-In Section 5.2.1 we briefly introduced EOQ models for problems with a finite horizon.
-In Section 7.1.1 we further detail the model assuming that the time in between two shipments is continuously divisible, while the discrete time model is detailed in Section 7.1.2.
+7.1 Finite Horizon Inventory Models with Constant Demand for Push Systems that the time in between two shipments is continuously divisible, while the discrete time model is detailed in Section 7.1.2.
 In the latter case it is assumed that the inter arrival times must be an integer multiple of a base period - for example a day.